RubiToad/CS-Problem-Solving-Audio-Project/README.md

 # Why was it made?
 This project was assigned as a part of my COP2080 CS Problem Solving and Solution Class.
 It was our final project, where we worked together for a month as an introduction to using GitHub.
 # How to Use
-There is an instrucitonal button that provides more info, but just click to load you audio and select the audio you want to load!
+There is an instructional button that provides more info, but just click to load you audio and select the audio you want to load!

 # Citations
 This project uses audio loading code derived from...